urgent-challenge/urgent2024/_pages/rules.md

 The rules provided to contestants are as follows:

 - Contestants are allowed and encouraged to use any datasets for pre-training.
+However, they must clearly mention and document any additional data sources used in their submission.
+- Contestants are allowed to use existing foundation models, but they must clearly mention and document which pre-trained models were used and how they were fine-tuned in their submission.
 - Contestants must submit their code during the inference stage; this is a code submission competition.
+- Models must be able to run on a single GPU with 20 GB of memory at the inference stage.
+Contestants are encouraged to validate their models on a similar machine before submitting their code.
 - Related members from the organizing team can participate but are ineligible for prizes.
 - The top 10 teams will have their code released after the final submission.